sysdia-solutions/stataz_api/README.md

-# stataz_api
+# Stataz Api

-The backend for the stataz short-status-service
+The official backend for the Stataz simple-status-service